AlanLuu/lox-go/README.md

         - `list.append(element)`, which appends an element to the end of the list
         - `list.clear()`, which removes all elements from the list
         - `list.contains(element)`, which returns `true` if `element` is contained in the list and `false` otherwise
+        - `list.copy()`, which returns a shallow copy of the original list as a new list
         - `list.count(element)`, which returns the number of times `element` appears in the list
         - `list.extend(list2)`, which appends every element from `list2` to the end of the list
         - `list.filter(callback)`, which returns a new list containing only the elements from the original list where the callback function returns a truthy value for them